2021 American League Championship Series: Game 5

 Chris Sale started for the Red Sox and Framber Valdez started for the Astros.
-Houston took a 1–0 lead on a solo home run by Yordan Álvarez in the top of the second inning, to the opposite field over the Green Monster.
+Houston took a 1–0 lead on a solo home run by Yordan Alvarez in the top of the second inning, to the opposite field over the Green Monster.
 Valdez did not allow a Boston baserunner until the fifth inning.
 The Astros scored five runs in the top of the sixth, chasing Sale with one out.
 Houston's runs came on four hits, a walk, and an error, giving the Astros a 6–0 lead.
 The teams traded runs in the seventh, making it 7–1.
 Boston's only run of the game was a solo homer by Rafael Devers.
 Houston added two more runs in the top of the ninth, for the 9–1 final.
-Both Álvarez and Yuli Gurriel had three hits and three RBIs.
-All of Álvarez' hits landed to the opposite field, marking the first occasion in Álvarez' career in which he collected at least three opposite-field hits.
+Both Alvarez and Yuli Gurriel had three hits and three RBIs.
+All of Alvarez' hits landed to the opposite field, marking the first occasion in Alvarez' career in which he collected at least three opposite-field hits.
 Sale took the loss, having pitched 5 1/3 innings while allowing four runs (two earned) on three hits and two walks while striking out seven batters.
 Valdez went eight innings and got the win, limiting Boston to one run on three hits and a walk while striking out five.
 He became the seventh visiting pitcher to go at least eight innings while allowing one run or fewer at Fenway Park in the postseason, and the first since Charles Nagy in the 1998 ALDS.
 The Astros took a 3–2 lead in the series, the third ALCS in a row to go at least six games.